 Overview of the development/deployment process

 Blaxel’s development paradigm is designed to have a minimal footprint on your usual development process.
 Your custom code remains platform-agnostic: you can deploy it on Blaxel or through traditional methods like Docker containers on VMs or Kubernetes clusters.
-When you deploy on Blaxel (CLI command bl deploy), Blaxel runs a specialized build process that integrates your code with its Global Inference Network features.
+When you deploy on Blaxel (CLI command bl deploy), Blaxel runs a specialized build process that integrates your code with its Global Agentics Network features.

 At this time, Blaxel only supports custom agents developed in TypeScript or Python.